hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="mongodbatlaslistroles"></a>
 # **MongoDBAtlasListRoles**
-> void MongoDBAtlasListRoles (string list, string mongodbatlasMountPath = null)
+> void MongoDBAtlasListRoles (string mongodbatlasMountPath = "mongodbatlas", TimeSpan? wrapTTL = null)

 List the existing roles in this backend